Captaincy General of Santo Domingo: Establishment of Santo Domingo

 Santo Domingo came to be known as the "Gateway to the New World" and the chief city and capital of all Spanish colonies in the Americas during the colonization era.
-Spanish Expeditions which led to Ponce de León's colonization of Puerto Rico, Diego Velázquez de Cuéllar's colonization of Cuba, Hernando Cortes' conquest of Mexico, and Vasco Núñez de Balboa's discovery of the Pacific Ocean were all launched from Santo Domingo.
+Spanish Expeditions which led to Ponce de León's colonization of Puerto Rico, Diego Velázquez de Cuéllar's colonization of Cuba, Hernán Cortés' conquest of Mexico, and Vasco Núñez de Balboa's discovery of the Pacific Ocean were all launched from Santo Domingo.

 A large discovery of gold was also found in the island, in the Cordillera Central mountain region, which led to a mining boom and a gold rush that lasted from 1500 until 1508.
 Ferdinand II of Aragon "ordered gold from the richest mines reserved for the Crown."
 The total sum of gold extracted during the first two decades in the Island was estimated at 30,000 kilos, an amount greater than the totality of production in Europe in those years and above the total gold collected by the Portuguese in Africa.

 The colony's Spanish leadership changed several times, when Columbus departed on another exploration, Francisco de Bobadilla became governor.
 Settlers' allegations of mismanagement by Columbus helped create a tumultuous political situation.
 In 1502, Nicolás de Ovando replaced de Bobadilla as governor, it was he who dealt most brutally with the Taíno people.
 In June 1502, Santo Domingo was destroyed by a major hurricane, and the new Governor Nicolás de Ovando had it rebuilt on a different site on the other side of the Ozama River.

 In 1503 the Hospital San Nicolás de Bari, first hospital in the Americas, begins construction at the behest of governor (and namesake of the hospital) Nicolás de Ovando.
 This grand project was in keeping with the desire to emulate European princely courts, and looked to Renaissance Italy for inspiration.
 At the time of its completion, the wards could accommodate up to 70 patients, comparable to the most advanced churches of Rome.

-In 1509, the Reales Atarazanas (Royal Shipyards), a waterside building that housed the shipyards, warehouses, customs house and tax offices in the port of Santo Domingo, began construction.
-In addition to serving as warehouses, the complex also housed the Santo Domingo office of the Casa de la Contratación, headquartered in Seville.
+In 1509, the Atarazanas Reales (Royal Shipyards), a waterside building that housed the shipyards, warehouses, customs house and tax offices in the port of Santo Domingo, began construction.
+In addition to serving as warehouses, the complex also housed the Santo Domingo office of the Casa de Contratación, headquartered in Seville.
 Thus, the Atarazanas also served as the first customs and tax house of the New World.
-Management was contracted by the Crown to the powerful Welser banking family, which had a slave trading empire.
+Management was contracted by the Crown to the powerful Welser banking family, which had a slave-trading empire.